 3. Where is dengue most common in Thailand?

-This season has been particularly bad for the country’s southern regions, with the province of Phuket recording the highest per-capita infection rate in Thailand with 93.34 cases for every 100,000 people.
+In 2018, the province of Phuket recorded the highest per-capita infection rate in Thailand with 93.34 cases for every 100,000 people.
+The island saw 357 hospital-confirmed cases.

 4. What is the best time to travel to avoid Dengue?